JAdamHub/Tech-Case-Team2/index.md

 # LLM Code Automation Hub

-Velkommen til LLM Code Automation Hub - et centralt sted hvor du kan følge alle AI-genererede kodeændringer, test og forbedringer i projektet.
+Welcome to LLM Code Automation Hub - a central place where you can follow all AI-generated code changes, tests, and improvements in the project.

 ## Dashboard